-The members of the Compensation and Human Resources Committee for fiscal year 2022 were Mr. Pak, Ms. Rao, Mr. Stenbit and Dr. Wise.
+The members of the Compensation and Human Resources Committee for fiscal year 2024 were Mr. Pak, Ms. Rao, Mr. Stenbit, Mr. Sukawaty and Dr. Wise.
+Ms. Rao did not stand for re-election at the 2023 annual meeting of stockholders, and accordingly resigned from the Compensation and Human Resources Committee in September 2023.
 None of the members of our Compensation and Human Resources Committee has ever been one of our officers or employees.
-During fiscal year 2022, none of our executive officers served on the board of directors or compensation committee of any entity whose officers served either on our Board of Directors or on our Compensation and Human Resources Committee.
+During fiscal year 2024, none of our executive officers served on the board of directors or compensation committee of any entity whose officers served either on our Board or on our Compensation and Human Resources Committee.